-Here at Life Pacific College we are now using three different style guides based on your course program.
+Here at Life Pacific University we are now using three different style guides based on your course program.
 Generally speaking, the undergraduate students are to use MLA, the graduate students are to use APA, and undergraduate Bible majors, in upper division major courses, will be using SBL.

 MLA, the Modern Language Association, is an association of professionals, professors, editors, authors and experts that work in the area of English literature and modern languages.
 The guide is meant to be used by authors and editors for correctly formatting works to be published.
 It is also used in a large number of academic institutions as a general guide for writing papers for college courses.
 In the Spring of 2016 major changes were put in place with the new 8th edition of the MLA Handbook.
 This LibGuide will show both 7th and 8th format for one year.

 APA, the American Psychological Association, is an association of professionals, psychologists, authors and editors that work in the area of psychology.
 This guide is meant to be used by authors and editors for correctly formatting works to be published.
 There are a large number of academic institutions that use this guide as a general guide for writing papers, especially in the sciences and business.
 The unique things that make APA stand out are: gender inclusiveness (author's first initial is given, not their first name), the prominent position of the date of publication (moved to the second position in citation, emphasizing currency), and the use of in-text citation (opposed to footnotes or endnotes favored in the humanities).